What is a USDA loan?

 USDA loan credit score

-One of the central USDA home loan requirements needed is, of course, a decent credit score.
+One of the central USDA home loan requirements needed is, of course, a qualifying credit score.
 While there isn’t a strict minimum set by the USDA itself, lenders like to see a credit score of 640 or higher.
 If you’re not there yet, don’t be discouraged.
-You may still qualify by showing proof of a stable income, a low debt-to-income ratio or a history of paying bills on time.
+You may still qualify by showing proof of a stable income, a low debt-to-income (DTI) ratio or a history of paying bills on time.
 Think rent payments, car notes and even cell phone bills.

 USDA loan DTI